monica-zarate/happy-house/README.md

 Hello and Welcome to Happy House!

-Application is responsive for mobile and tablet devices.
-Is meant to be mainly used on mobile decives.
+The application is responsive for mobile and tablet devices.
+It is meant to be mainly used on mobile devices.

 Create New House with New User forms are habilitated.

-Create New User and Add User to existing house is habilitated.
+Create New User and Add User to an existing house is habilitated.

-Log-In option hablitated.
-Please use following credentials:
+Log-In option habilitated.
+Please use the following credentials:
 User Name: Monica
 Password: 1234